Philanthropy and activism of Madonna: Aftermaths

+Other views

-In general, James Perone, a music professor at the University of Mount Union says she has had a "successful career" as a social and political activist, and professor Chris Rojek similarly claims, she has been "celebrated" as a "major celebrity humanitarian" to many.
+James Perone, a music professor at the University of Mount Union in 2018, considered she built a "successful career" as a "social" and "political" activist, and professor Chris Rojek similarly claims, she has been "celebrated" as a "major celebrity humanitarian" for others.
+In 2015, Christopher Bergland credited her with his ongoing dedication to political activism.

 Author and lawyer Ian Rosenberg described her philanthropic endeavors, and her sometimes shocking messages, as a "trademark" with a blend of provocation but also "candor".
-The editor of Musicians and Composers of the 20th Century (2009) believes that despite criticism, she has "remained firm in her convictions", and Hilary Weaver from Vanity Fair comments that she "has never been one to back down from taking a political stand—despite the criticism that might follow".
-Rodrigo Fresán quotes Madonna as saying that there are people "who hate me" for having an opinion on things.
+The editor of Musicians and Composers of the 20th Century (2009) believes that despite criticisms, she has "remained firm in her convictions", and Hilary Weaver from Vanity Fair comments that she "has never been one to back down from taking a political stand—despite the criticism that might follow".
 For Lucy O'Brien, "she risks unpopularity" and her style is "confrontational".
-Brittany Spanos, editor of Rolling Stone referred she "has always been forthright about her political opinions".
+Brittany Spanos, editor of Rolling Stone, referred she "has always been forthright about her political opinions".
+In 2023, Toula Drimonis from Cult MTL opined "she hasn't always gotten it right, but I think the intention has always been good".

-Her early activism in the 1980s and 1990s, was appreciated by many.
+Her early activism in the 1980s and 1990s, was appreciated by some.
 This is seen in Mark Bego's book Pop Culture Presents the Story Of Jewel (1998), where the author states: "Madonna paved the way in just so many ways.
 She was never afraid to break down taboos".
-In 2014, Christopher Rosa from VH1 stated that many celebrities endorse now-popular opinions of some matters that it can "proudly express themselves without general fear of judgment", but he believed she was advocating for the same rights in a period when were relatively "unpopular", claims.
+In 2014, Christopher Rosa from VH1 stated that many celebrities endorse now-popular opinions of some matters that it can "proudly express themselves without general fear of judgment", but he believed she was advocating for the same rights in a period when were relatively "unpopular".
 In Popular Culture and the Civic Imagination (2020), professors notes she is a self-proclaimed "Unapologetic Bitch", but uses her voice directly and forcefully to shock and therefore draw attention to her message.
 In short, they conclude Madonna paved the way for other generation of artists both as musical or "political commentator".
-According to José Mariscal from La Razón her music and activism are more than a display of rebellion, as she has starred "battles" for women's or human rights.
-Juan José Roldán, writing for El Correo de Andalucía in 2020, was generally positive saying that "few" such as Madonna, have been so "brave" and "daring" in the face of repeated injustices.
+Juan José Roldán, writing for El Correo de Andalucía in 2020, was generally positive saying that "few" such as Madonna, have been so "brave" and "daring" in the face of repeated "injustices".
+Writing for The New York Times in 2023, Mary Gabriel felt that some criticisms are centered in her image as a pop star.

-"Madonna has never shied away from making bold statements with her work", said Alexander Kacala from Out by 2019.
-At the height of her popularity, Douglas Kellner felt she helped "bring marginal groups and concerns into the cultural mainstream".
+"Madonna has never shied away from making bold statements with her work", felt and commented Alexander Kacala from Out in 2019.
+During the height of her popularity, Douglas Kellner felt she helped "bring marginal groups and concerns into the cultural mainstream".
 British journalist Matt Cain similarly states she helped "broke down social barriers" by connecting "diversity" by producing multiple works that has brought marginalized groups to the fore to her large audience.
-"Bringing people together to celebrate liberation, equality and diversity is an essential aspect of Madonna's worldwide view", writes biographer Carol Gnojewski.
-Christopher Bergland praised her long-standing support for many causes in a 2015 piece for Psychology Today.
+"Bringing people together to celebrate liberation, equality and diversity is an essential aspect of Madonna's worldwide view", commented biographer Carol Gnojewski.
 Pete Hamill referred to her as "the greatest artistic force of the AIDS generation" in his book Piecework (2009).